Documentation Index

 Execution engines are orthogonal

 The tool system and execution engines are independent concerns.
-Both engines consume tools from the sameToolRegistry.
+The LLM-driven engines (ReAct and DAG) consume tools from the sameToolRegistry.
 The choice of engine affects how tools are orchestrated, not which tools are available.

 ReAct is an iterative tool loop.
 The agent reasons, picks a tool, observes the result, and repeats until done.
 It excels at exploratory, conversational tasks where the next step depends on the previous result.
 The loop runs up to 50 iterations with per-iteration context management via ContextGuard.
 See ReAct Engine for implementation details.